jbradford77/Data_Wrangling_J_Bradford/README.md

 ### Most popular cuisines

-# How much of the fast food is actually beach fries?
+# How much of the fast_food is actually beach fries?
+Again, this had to be dragged from the names because potatoes aren't real food.

 ```sql
 SELECT value, COUNT(*) as num